Rone: Exhibitions

 Based on the success of OMEGA, Rone was invited to turn the Burnham Beeches mansion in the Dandenong Ranges into a multi-storey art exhibit.
 Originally built in 1933, the mammoth structure had stood empty for a quarter century.
 The show, called EMPIRE, was a year in the making, with the team living on site through the change of the seasons.
 Then in March 2019, over the course of six weeks, more than 25,000 people travelled to see the show, which included fourteen giant murals based on the manor’s history.

-In late 2020 Rone was a part of Melbourne's first so-called “artcade,” which was designed to bring people back into the city after COVID lockdowns.
-Along with other artists including Adnate, Meggs, and Mayonaize, Rone was given access to several storefronts whose tenants had vacated during the previous year’s slump.
+In late 2020, Rone was a part of Melbourne's first so-called “artcade,” which was designed to bring people back into the city after COVID lockdowns.
+Along with other artists, including Adnate, Meggs, and Mayonaize, Rone was given access to several storefronts whose tenants had vacated during the previous year’s slump.
 Rone painted a depiction of Sleeping Beauty to represent a city finally waking up after a long slumber.

-Nearly 15 years after leaving his hometown of Geelong, Rone was invited back to the city he littered in illegal stencils as teen to have a solo exhibition at the Geelong Art Gallery, one of the largest regional galleries in Australia.
+Nearly 15 years after leaving his hometown of Geelong, Rone was invited back to the city he littered in illegal stencils as a teen to have a solo exhibition at the Geelong Art Gallery, one of the largest regional galleries in Australia.
 In addition to turning their main wing into an immersive installation, it was also the first comprehensive survey of Rone’s career.
 A large room exhibited a retrospective of his work, charting his practice from early stencils and street art to photographs documenting all of his major installations.
 Nearly 50,000 people passed through over 80 days.